 Avoid placing the bookcase in areas with high humidity or direct sunlight, as this can cause warping or fading.
 If you spill water on it, wipe it immediately with a dry cloth.

-Common Mistakes When Using Plywood for Bookcases
+Common Mistakes When Using Plywood For Bookcases

 Using plywood for bookcases is cost-effective and sturdy, but common mistakes can ruin the project.
 Here, we highlight key errors to avoid for a durable, professional result.